oracle/weblogic-kubernetes-operator/docs-source/content/userguide/experimental/istio.md

 #### Using the operator with experimental Istio support

+{{% notice note %}}
+These instructions assume that you are using a Kubernetes cluster with Istio installed and configured already.
+The operator will not install Istio for you.
+{{% /notice %}}

 You can deploy the operator into a namespace which has Istio automatic sidecar injection enabled.
 Before installing the operator, create the namespace you wish to run the operator in, and label it for automatic injection.